thestalkers/policies/com/github/docs/pt-site-policy-security-policies.md

-Políticas de Segurança - GitHub Docs
+Políticas de Segurança - Documentos do GitHub

 [Skip to main content](#main-content)